nodewee/amo-workflows/WORKFLOW-DEVELOPMENT.md

 4. **Security Restrictions**
    - CLI commands are restricted to a whitelist (configured in `~/.amo/allowed_cli.txt`)
-   - Network requests are limited to allowed domains
+   - Network requests are limited to allowed domains (for downloads: GitHub, GitLab, Bitbucket, SourceForge)
    - File operations are validated for security (no path traversal)

 ### Available API Types